-The Non-Recourse 2035 Notes are not convertible into Company equity and have no security interest in nor rights under any agreement with Glaxo Group Limited or one of its affiliates ("GSK").
-The Non-Recourse 2035 Notes may be redeemed by Issuer II on and after February 28, 2022, in whole or in part, at specified redemption premiums.
-The Non-Recourse 2035 Notes bear an annual interest rate of 9.5%, with interest and principal paid quarterly beginning June 5, 2020.
-Since the principal and interest payments on the Non-Recourse 2035 Notes are ultimately based on royalties from TRELEGY product sales, which will vary from quarter to quarter, the Non-Recourse 2035 Notes may be repaid prior to the final maturity date in 2035.
-Following the redemption or repayment of the Non-Recourse 2035 Notes, all TRELEGY-related pledged cash flows will revert back to the Company.
+The Non-Recourse 2035 Notes were not convertible into Company equity and had no security interest in nor rights under any agreement with GSK.
+The Non-Recourse 2035 Notes were redeemable by Issuer II on and after February 28, 2022, in whole or in part, at specified redemption premiums.
+The Non-Recourse 2035 Notes bore an annual interest rate of 9.5%, with interest and principal paid quarterly beginning June 5, 2020.